 - Any evidence or complaint of abuse or lack of care is reported to the appropriate body e.g. the AIS Management and the Police.

-- Ensuring that no one shall work with children and young people within AIS has been convicted of or has received a formal police caution concerning an offence against children.
+- Ensuring that no one shall work with children and young people within AIS has been convicted of or has received a formal police caution concerning an offense against children.

-- Identifying those services and posts that are likely to have an involvement with children, young people and vulnerable adults, and undertake an appropriate risk assessments of those posts and ensures that appropriately qualified and/or trained staff work within these groups.
+- Identifying those services and posts that are likely to have an involvement with children, young people, and vulnerable adults, and undertake appropriate risk assessments of those posts and ensures that appropriately qualified and/or trained staff work within these groups.

 - Ensuring that recruitment procedures are robust and that information pertinent to working with these groups is obtained during the recruitment procedure.